There is an old saying that goes, “the more money you have, the better.”

 A high-yield bank account is a type of savings account that earns much higher interest than a standard savings account.
 Interest rates generally start at 1.50% and go up to 3.50% for high-yield accounts.
 Account holders are also required to maintain a minimum balance in the account at all times, usually ranging from $5,000 to $25,000.

 High-yield bank accounts are also offered by online banks that do not have a physical branch location or ATMs.
 If you are looking to open an online high-yield account, you may need to set up a transfer from another bank to deposit and withdraw funds from the online bank.

-You’ll get a 0.50% APY, plus other perks, like automatic savings and early access to your paycheck with direct deposit.Chime Disclosure - Chime is a financial technology company, not a bank.
-Banking services provided by, and debit card issued by, The Bancorp Bank or Stride Bank, N.A.; Members FDIC.
+With popular finance app, Chime , you’ll get a 0.50% Annual Percentage Yield (APY) - 8x the national average!, plus other perks, like automatic savings and early access to your paycheck with direct deposit.Chime Disclosure - Chime is a financial technology company, not a bank.
+Banking services and debit card provided by The Bancorp Bank or Stride Bank, N.A.; Members FDIC.

 Own a business?
 Add a business account